mohamed-alamoudi/mohamed-alamoudi/README.md

-# 👋 Hi, I'm Mohamed Ahmed Al Amoudi
+# 👋 Hi, I'm Mohamed Al-Amoudi

 **Front-End Developer** | Bachelor's Degree in IT
 An enthusiastic and detail-oriented front-end developer specializing in building clean, responsive, and user-friendly interfaces using HTML5, CSS3, and modern JavaScript.